hibye1217/CLRS-Study/Appendix.md

 The `ios_base::sync_with_stdio(0);` line remove this tie-up.
 The side effect of this is that you cannot use `cin/cout` and `scanf/printf` at the same time, but as long as you do not use both method, you're good to go.

 [^flush]: Ok, we do need to flush, if you're solving an interactive problem.
 But for the any other type of problems, you don't need to flush it.
 The reason you need to flush in these type of problem is that the input and output's relation **is** required.

+## Week 3

+### Undefined Behavior

+There are some behavior that is not defined, such as accessing the array with nonexisting index, or using a variable without initializing.
+This is called **Undefined Behavior**, or **UB** for short.

+Undefined Behavior is extremely dangerous, as their behavior is literally not defined.
+Thus, the program might do anything.

+It might print the value as if nothing happened, or just crashes and give you Runtime Error, or maybe they do something that is not intended~~, and even launch nuke~~.
+OK, the last line was mostly joke.
+But the point is, the program might do literally anything when UB happens, and we basically cannot predict it's outcome.

+One of the most dangerous part of UB is that they **might** produce error.
+So they might run fine on your computer, but not on the other computers.
+Or even other way around.